 How can I learn Reiki?

 The ability to use Reiki is simple to learn and is transferred to the student during a Reiki class.
-Reiki is taught in levels – Reiki I, II, Advanced Reiki Training, Reiki Master, and Karuna Reiki Master.
+Reiki is taught in levels – Reiki I, II, Reiki Master, and Karuna Reiki® Master.
 My classes are only taught in-person due to my teacher licensing rules with the International Center for Reiki Training.
 Since Reiki is a hands-on modality, learning in-person is the best way to learn how to do Reiki.

 Who can learn Reiki?